Hindi-English Type Software

 Modern operating systems which are Unicode based can directly let you enter text in most of the scripts.
 These operating systems (like Windows XP/7) don't require additional software to enter and render text in most of the scripts.
 These operating systems have lots of fonts.
 Some of these fonts (generally those with only European characters) are of high quality.
 But fonts of complex scripts (particularly Indic ones) are just there to fulfill international requirements.
 So for Hindi etc., we need additional DevaNagari OpenType font/s of acceptable quality.
 Then only we can properly typeset Hindi text along with English directly even in plain/simple text editors like Notepad.

 There are lots of advantages of using this smart font.
-We are currently porting it on OS X. If you are an OS X user, please wait for the release.
-We have keyboard layout for OS X.
+If you are an OS X user, you need to check whether OT fonts for Indic scripts are properly supported in the animal (OS version) you have.
+We have a keyboard layout which will work in all the versions of OS X.

 Unicode Solution for Windows XP/7...